austen0/MountRandomizer/README.md

 # MountRandomizer
 World of Warcraft add-on for summoning random mounts.
+The appropriate mount type (ground/flying/water) is automatically determined based on zone and other factors.

 ## Usage Instructions